muhammadmb/online-book-library/README.md

-# online-book-library
+# Online book library
-online book library build in React with backend build in ASP.NET core
+Online book library build in React with backend build in ASP.NET core 3.1, It made to display books, authors, categories and their information.
+It allows clients to know everything about the book like the author, publisher, date of publish and brief of the book.